carpptn/RDPilot/README.md

 Give the model a high‑level goal and it will iteratively act on your desktop.
 For example:

 ```
-open Edge, go to Google.com, and search for the term 'życie'
+open Edge, go to Google.com, and search for the term 'life'
 ```

 It also supports “Q\&A on screenshot” via `/ask`, e.g.: